 - Rub the skin all over with softened butter.
 Make sure it is dry otherwise the butter won't stick.
 Generously sprinkle with salt and pepper to help add extra flavor.

 - Using kitchen twine, cross the legs and tie the drumstick ends tightly together, then bring the twine under the wings to lift them up higher so they can brown better.
 Tie the twine in a knot at the neck opening.
 If you prefer, tuck the wings under the body, for a more compact look.

 - Pour 2 cups of chicken or vegetable stock into the roasting pan.

 - Place it uncovered in the oven with the drumsticks facing the back.

 - Decrease the oven temperature from the preheat temperature of 400 F to 350 F.

 - Roast the turkey for 1 ½ hours.
 Using a turkey baster or big spoon, baste the drippings all over the turkey.
-Do this at the 1 1/2 hour mark and every 30 minutes afterward until it's done.
+Do this at the 1 ½ hour mark and every 30 minutes afterward until it's done.
 Each time it's basted, place the drumsticks facing the left one time then the right the next time.
 Don't put the breast facing the back of the oven as it will dry out the meat.
-A 14-pound turkey would be basted for a maximum of 5 times: 1 1/2 hours, 2 hours, 2 1/2 hours, 3 hours and when it comes out of the oven.
+A 14-pound turkey would be basted for a maximum of 5 times: 1 ½ hours, 2 hours, 2 ½ hours, 3 hours and when it comes out of the oven.
 If the turkey is browning too quickly, cover loosely with foil.

 - Roast the turkey for 13 minutes per pound.
 A 14-pound turkey will take just over 3 hours.
 Use a meat thermometer to check the temperature in the deepest part of the thigh away from any bones.
 The temperature should read 165 F, and the juices should be clear when the thermometer is pulled out.